Succession (TV series): Ratings

-The series premiere episode drew 582,000 live viewers, down from the 1.39 million viewers that watched its lead-in, Westworld.
-The season 2 finale drew 1.1 million viewers across all viewing platforms.
-Season 3 premiered to 1.4 million viewers across various platforms and ended with 1.7 million viewers across all viewing platforms, a record high for the show.
+The series premiere drew 582,000 live viewers, down from the 1.39 million viewers that watched its lead-in, Westworld.
+The second season finale drew 1.1 million viewers across all viewing platforms.
+The third season premiered to 1.4 million viewers across various platforms and ended with 1.7 million viewers across all viewing platforms, a record high for the show.
+The series finale drew 2.9 million viewers, making it the highest watched episode of the show.
+This was a 68% increase from the 1.7 million viewers for the third-season finale.